arminbro/generate-react-cli/readme.md

 A short [article](https://dev.to/arminbro/generate-react-cli-1ooh) that goes a little deeper into why we created GRC if you have the time.

+Suppose you enjoy learning by watching tutorial videos.
+Here's an excellent [video](https://www.youtube.com/watch?v=NEvnt3MWttY) on how to use GRC by [Eric Murphy](https://www.youtube.com/channel/UC5KDiSAFxrDWhmysBcNqtMA).

 **_A few notes:_**

 - Now supports custom component types ([read more](#custom-component-types)). 🎉